cometbft/cometbft/UPGRADING.md

 * In the protobuf message `ResponseCheckTx`, fields `sender`, `priority`, and `mempool_error`, which were only used by the priority mempool, were removed but still kept in the message as "reserved".
+* The `Mempool` interface was modified on the following methods.
+Note that this interface is meant for internal use only, so you should be aware of these changes only if you happen to call these methods directly.
+  - `CheckTx`'s signature changed from
+    `CheckTx(tx types.Tx, cb func(*abci.ResponseCheckTx), txInfo TxInfo) error`
+    to `CheckTx(tx types.Tx) (abcicli.ReqRes, error)`.
+    - The method used to take a callback function `cb` to be applied to the ABCI `CheckTx` response.
+Now `CheckTx` returns the ABCI response of type `abcicli.ReqRes`, on which the callback must be applied manually.
+For
+    example:
+      ```golang
+      reqRes, err := CheckTx(tx)
+      cb(reqRes.Response.GetCheckTx())
+      ```
+    - The second parameter was `txInfo`, which essentially contained information about the sender of the transaction.
+Now that information is stored in the mempool reactor instead of the data structure, so it is no longer needed in this method.

 ### `block_results` RPC endpoint - query result display change (breaking)